-Make money as every child’s hero – Santa Claus!
-Department stores and party organisers around the country are on the look-out right now for kindly gentlemen to be Santa and make a few children’s Christmas this year.
+With the festive season come unique opportunities and that includes making money as Santa.
+Department stores and party organisers around the country are on the look-out for kindly gentlemen to dress up as every child’s hero right now.
+Make money and make a few children’s Christmas this year.

-Many also need elves and women to play Mrs Claus to help Santa or to entertain children queuing up.
-Recruitment has already begun, so find out how you can make money from the festive season with this guide.
+Santa Claus candidates are high in demand but there’s something for women too.
+Many need elves and ladies to play Mrs Claus.
+Recruitment has already begun, so find out how you can make money as Santa this festive season with our advice-packed guide.

 - What’s involved?